-Type of Data Area of Need Priority Describe needs determined from data in each area, as Analyzed applicable (do not include solutions here) Attendance & Chronic absenteeism rates Ensure that students attend school and reduce chronic absenteeism medium 2022-23 attendance rate was 86.6% 2022-23 chronic absenteeism was 66% Demographic data Support for other populations such as subgroups, homeless, foster care, or neglected & delinquent students low Foster Care Students - 2022-23 attendance rate was 91.9% No identified homeless children There are policies and procedures in place to ensure students in these demographics have the opportunity for an education including the removal of school enrollment barriers.
-Curriculum Core curriculum aligned vertically and with state standards low The adopted curricula went through a review process by a curriculum committee to ensure alignment to state standards Instruction Effective instructional strategies and tiered interventions low Classroom observations of instructional practices, consistency in use of AK Reads in elementary Assessment Use of formative and progress monitoring assessments to improve instruction medium Consistent implementation of curriculum based assessments, progress monitoring.
-Supportive Learning Environment Safe, orderly learning environment low Use of referral forms to track behaviors, use of the Love and Logic program, expansion of student handbook Family Engagement Family & community engagement medium parent engagement has increased, however there is always room for improvement, including increasing participation by elders in the community.
-Professional Development (PD) needs assessment PD to support curriculum, instruction & assessment low AK Reads and Leters training provided to teachers, schoolwide love and logic implemented Professional Development (PD) needs assessment PD to support individual teacher skills low PD is focused on building student engagement and improving student learning.
-Professional Development (PD) needs assessment PD or strategies for hiring qualified teachers N/A The hiring process is initiated at the district level Leadership Recruiting, training & retaining qualified principals N/A The hiring process is initiated at the district level Other:
+Type of Data Area of Need Priority Describe needs determined from data in each area, as Analyzed applicable (do not include solutions here) Assessment Use of formative and progress monitoring assessments to improve instruction High Consistent implementation of curriculum based assessments, progress monitoring.
+Supportive Learning Environment Safe, orderly learning environment Med Use of referral forms to track behaviors, use of the Love and Logic program, expansion of student handbook Family Engagement Family & community engagement Med parent engagement has increased, however there is always room for improvement, including increasing participation by elders in the community.
+Professional Development (PD) needs assessment PD to support curriculum, instruction & assessment Hlgh AK Reads and Leters training provided to teachers, schoolwide love and logic implemented Professional Development (PD) needs assessment PD to support individual teacher skills Med PD is focused on building student engagement and improving student learning.
+Professional Development (PD) needs assessment PD or strategies for hiring qualified teachers N/A The hiring process is initiated at the district level Leadership Recruiting, training & retaining qualified principals N/A The hiring process is initiated at the district level Other: Other: Other: